TandyRum1024/sincerly-imnotgui-gml/README.md

 ```
 iui_tab(x, y, width, height, array-of-string, tab-index, trim-mode);

+// array-of-string : the array containing texts for tabs
+// I've included the pack() script for easier array creation :
+// pack("A", "B", "C") = {"A", "B", "C"}
+// It's a script for making array.

+// tab-index : The current tab

+// trim-mode : This determines the behaviour when text in tab "Overflows" :
+// Value ranges in 0 ~ 2 :
+// 0 - Do nothing, Let it Overflow.
+// 1 - Trim the text.
+(EX : "Gnome clongis" -> "Gnome cl...")
+// 2 - Expands the Tab's width to fit the text.

 // NOTE : this script also returns current tab index; Better use with variable, like this :
 foo = iui_tab(x, y, width, height, array-of-string, foo, trim-mode);